microsoft/api-guidelines/graph/GuidelinesGraph.md

-removing open type and don't schematize: the property will remain in the dynamic properties collection, so no issue removing open type and schematizing: the schematized property will no longer be in the dynamic properties colleciton, so if a client is looking for it in the collection, they won't find it now sdks can have issues with expanding type hierarchies */
+removing open type and don't schematize: the property will remain in the dynamic properties collection, so no issue removing open type and schematizing: the schematized property will no longer be in the dynamic properties colleciton, so if a client is looking for it in the collection, they won't find it now sdks can have issues with expanding type hierarchies adding a new base type (regardless of if referencing properties are changed) */

 option 1